iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> Stops calculating when charged but still plugged in, doesn't automatically start.
+Fix please!<br> :date: __2020-12-25 14:24:10__

 > Uninstalled.
 Great idea, but too power intensive.
 Left the phone on charge over night and the battery only gained 2%.<br> :date: __2020-12-09 10:34:19__

 > Nice concept like SETI@Home but T+C are suspect.
 They say accuracy of data sent by vodaphone isn't guaranteed.
 Yes this is probably template language but it says what it says.
 No point in burning power on inaccurate info for calculations.
 Also couldn't find info on project vetting, how do I know I'm not doing someone's Bitcoin mining?
 Will reinstall when T+C specific to project is available and vetting info publicised<br> :date: __2020-12-04 23:43:14__